-Risk Exposure Risk Management Policy Objective Leasing: Changing Market Risk management policy encompasses key risks across EWRM is an integral element of overall Needs the group, as well as specific corporate governance Leasing: Attracting and retaining business unit risks. and will enable the Company to achieve merchants (Refer to #2.
-Risk Policy, (a) Company) the its objectives.
+Risk Exposure Risk Management Policy Objective Leasing: Risk management policy EWRM is an integral Changing Market encompasses key risks across element of overall Needs the group, as well as specific corporate governance Leasing: business unit risks. and will enable the Attracting and retaining Company to achieve the merchants (Refer to #2.
+Risk Policy, (a) its objectives.
+Company) -